ps-mr/ps-mr.github.io/ws14-metaprogramming.md

 ### Registering: Doodle poll for timeslot

-If you are interested to participate, I kindly ask you the following.

-1. Indicate your availability [here](http://doodle.com/bnx7773c7msnq29i).
-Please let me know ASAP if you need timeslots for odd hours because of your lectures.
-And please fill in the Doodle ASAP, possibly by Friday (or let me know if you can't).
-2. Send me an email with name, student number, course and a short summary of favored languages or relevant experience.
+If you are interested to participate, please send me an email with name, student number, course and a short summary of favored languages or relevant experience.

+We picked the timeslot with a [Doodle poll](http://doodle.com/bnx7773c7msnq29i), now closed.
+I might reopen this poll, should the necessity arise.